Agilefreaks/fomovie-contract/README.md

-Fair and Open Movie Licensing
+Fair and Open Movie Licensing (or FOMOvie - Fear of Missing Out on Movie Licensing Revenue Sharing)

 1. Clone